 Source database limits

-• Bandwidth: The server that hosts the source database must have an outbound bandwidth of 100 Mbit/s or higher.
+Bandwidth limit: The server where the source database resides must have sufficient outbound bandwidth of at least 100 Mbit/s.
 Otherwise, the data synchronization speed is affected.

-• The tables to be synchronized must have primary keys or UNIQUE constraints, and the values in the columns that have UNIQUE constraints must be unique.
-Otherwise, data may be duplicated in the destination database.
+The tables to be synchronized must have primary keys or UNIQUE constraints, and the fields must be unique.
+Otherwise, duplicate data may exist in the destination database.

-• The name of the database to be synchronized cannot contain a hyphen (-), such as dts-testdata.
+The name of the database to be synchronized cannot contain hyphens (-).
+For example, a database named dts-testdata cannot be synchronized.

-• If you want to synchronize data at the table level and need to edit the objects, such as mapping table and column names, and the number of tables in a single synchronization task exceeds 5,000, we recommend that you split the tables into multiple tasks or configure a task to synchronize the entire database.
+If you synchronize data at the table level and need to edit objects, such as mapping column names, and the number of tables in a single synchronization task exceeds 5,000, split the tables into multiple tasks or configure a task to synchronize the entire database.
 Otherwise, a request error may be reported after you submit the task.

-• You must enable WAL.
+WAL must be enabled.
 Set the wal_level parameter to logical.

-• If you perform DDL operations with non-standard syntax on the synchronization objects, the synchronization task may fail or data may be lost.
+If you perform DDL changes that use non-standard syntax on the synchronization objects, the synchronization task may fail or data may be lost.

-• If you perform a major version upgrade on the source database while the synchronization instance is running, the instance fails and cannot be recovered.
+If you perform a major engine version upgrade on the source database while the synchronization instance is running, the instance fails and cannot be recovered.
 You must reconfigure the synchronization instance.

-• Due to the limits of logical replication in the source database, if a single piece of data to be synchronized exceeds 256 MB after an incremental change during the runtime of the synchronization instance, the instance may fail and cannot be recovered.
+Due to the limits of logical subscription in the source database, if a single piece of data to be synchronized exceeds 256 MB after an incremental change, the synchronization instance may fail and cannot be recovered.
 You must reconfigure the synchronization instance.

-• During schema synchronization and initial full data synchronization, do not perform DDL operations to change the schemas of databases or tables.
+During schema synchronization and full data synchronization, do not perform Data Definition Language (DDL) operations that change the schema of databases or tables.
 Otherwise, the data synchronization task fails.

-• To ensure that sync tasks run properly and to prevent logical subscription interruptions during primary/standby switchovers, the source RDS for PostgreSQL instance must support and enable Logical Replication Slot Failover.
+To ensure that the sync task runs properly and to prevent logical replication interruptions during a failover, you must enable Logical Replication Slot Failover for ApsaraDB RDS for PostgreSQL.

-• If the source database has long-running transactions and the instance includes an incremental synchronization task, the Write-Ahead Logging (WAL) logs that are generated before the long-running transactions are committed cannot be cleared and may accumulate.
-This may cause insufficient disk space in the source database.
+If the source database has long-running transactions and the instance includes an incremental synchronization task, the write-ahead logs (WALs) generated before the long-running transactions are committed cannot be cleared and may accumulate.
+This can cause the disk space of the source database to become insufficient.

 Other limits